ASTROLOGY GLOSSARY OF TERMS

 Sidereal Time.
 The axial rotation of the earth measured by a stellar fiducial, usually a fixed star.
 Time reckoned by the stars rather than by the Sun.

 Sidereal Zodiac.
-Pecession - in reality Aries is now where Pisces once was - positions of the planets by constellation.
+Precession - in reality Aries is now where Pisces once was - positions of the planets by constellation.
 A chart that is erected using the placement of the planets as they are without the perspective of Earth that is used in the Tropical Zodiac.

 Sigil.
 A written or graphic cypher, symbol, or iconic image or logotype used to represent a thing or a concept.
 See also "Glyph."